aarsh21/burifolio-v2/README.md

 ## Webfolio

-My personal corner of the internet where I dump thoughts and show my projects.
+Aarsh Padia's personal corner of the internet where I dump thoughts and show my projects.
 This website was made using **Astro** and the [astro-erudite](https://github.com/jktrn/astro-erudite.git) template!

 ## License